Flow orchestration with Prefect¶

 - Scheduling flow runs

-- Configuring work queues and agents
+- Configuring agents and work pools

 - Executing ad hoc flow runs from deployments

 During normal operation, we don't expect that most users will need to interact with the Prefect API directly, as this is handled for you automatically by the Prefect Python client and the Prefect UI.
 Most users will spin up everything all at once with

 There are numerous ways to begin exploring the API:

 - Navigate to http://127.0.0.1:4200/docs (or your corresponding API URL) to see the autogenerated Swagger API documentation.

 - Navigate to http://127.0.0.1:4200/redoc (or your corresponding API URL) to see the autogenerated Redoc API documentation.